ED-IP/Milestone-3-project/README.md

 Edit User | 96 | 92 | 100 | 91

 The test didn't work for the Search Result page.

+- Browser's Developer tools:
+    The developers tools were used to tes the reponsive design of the site.
+     - In general it works correctly but there is a constant issue with the text (in buttons specially) that overflow the button.
+     - Ipad and Iphone settings show a white line at the right side that runs from the top to the bottom of the screen in severeal models.
+     - Using the Navbar menu covers all the screen when Galaxy fold setting was tested.
+Once an option is selected the menu closes correctly

 ### Bugs